 Qualitative market research is a bit like detective work, so here’s a couple of investigative techniques we use to get close to your customers:

-We use both traditional and online data capture approaches, including: Focus Groups, Face to face and telephone in-depth interviewing, Homework, Online Bulletin Boards, Video Diaries, Larder audits, Depreviation, Disposable Cameras and Video Vox Pops.
-Additionally, we offer a range of System 1 and Neuromarketing tools and services which includes both Eye-tracking and Emotion tracking (e.g. Facial Expression analysis).
+Our traditional and online qualitative data capture approaches which include Focus Groups, Face to face and telephone in-depth interviewing, Homework, Online Bulletin Boards, Video Diaries, Larder audits, Deprivation, Video Vox Pops.
+We also offer a range of System-1 and Neuromarketing tools and services.
+This includes Eye-tracking and Emotion tracking (e.g. Facial Expression analysis).

-Our advanced online and mobile phone tools allow us to capture rich insights from anyone in any location in the UK or around the globe.
+Our advanced online and mobile phone tools allow us to capture rich insights within the UK or around the globe.

 Online techniques are extremely varied and allow for exploration of almost all subjects without the need for face to face interaction.
-From video interviews, to diaries and bulletin boards, video Vox Pops etc online qualitative has helped bring new opportunities to qualitative research.
+From video interviews to diaries and bulletin boards, video Vox Pops etc online qualitative has helped bring together new insights.

 Observation is more behavioural focused research designed to unearth the inner lives and workings of your customer.

-In research, whilst people don’t deliberately lie, an experienced researcher knows there is a strong tendency for respondents to talk about what they want you to hear - which means some of the more interesting insights (e.g. unspeakables) can get overlooked.
+The experienced researcher knows there is a strong tendency for respondents to talk about what they want you to hear.
+Which means some of the more interesting insights (e.g. unspeakables) can get overlooked.
 Ethnographic methods are a great way of understanding from a brand new perspective.

 Focus Groups & Depths

-Focus Groups and individual depth interviewing still remain some of the most important tools for understanding the customer and the social context.
+Focus Groups and individual depth interviewing still remain some of the most important tools for understanding the customer.